Tuesday, November 15, 2011

-Kasrel, who is also director of Corporate Outreach for EXCEED (EXecutive CEnter for Education and Development) at Rider, is a licensed professional counselor, business consultant and executive coach.
+Kasrel, who is also director of Corporate Outreach for EXCEED (EXecutive CEnter for Education and Development) at Rider, is a licensed professional counselor and business consultant.

 “Having been in the business world for 25-plus years, I absolutely believe that this course gives Rider students a competitive edge in a highly technical field,” Kasrel said.